fsantini/python-e3dc/README.md

 There is a great variety of E3/DC implementation configurations, that can't automatically be detected.
 For example the `index` of the root power meter can be either `0` or `6`, depending how the system was installed.
 It is also possible to not only have one power meter or inverter.
 This library assumes, that there is one inverter installed and the root power meter has an index of `6` for S10 mini and `0` for other systems.

-For any other conigurations, there is an optional `configuration` object that can be used to alter the defaults:
+For any other configurations, there is an optional `configuration` object that can be used to alter the defaults:

 ```
 {